Jardiance: 7 things you should know

-Medically reviewed by Carmen Fookes, BPharm.
-Last updated on July 13, 2022.
+Medically reviewed by Carmen Pope, BPharm.
+Last updated on Sep 25, 2023.

 1. How it works

-- Jardiance is a brand (trade) name for empagliflozin which may be used in the treatment of type 2 diabetes or to reduce the risk of cardiovascular death in some populations.
+- Jardiance is a brand (trade) name for empagliflozin which may be used to treat type 2 diabetes, improve outcomes in people with chronic kidney disease, or reduce the risk of cardiovascular death in some populations.

 - Jardiance (empagliflozin) works by blocking the sodium-glucose co-transporter 2 (SGLT2) which is a protein located in the early proximal tubule of a nephron (a kidney cell), which is responsible for the reabsorption of glucose from the blood that flows through the kidneys (the glomerular filtrate) back into circulation.
 By blocking this transporter, empagliflozin prevents glucose from being reabsorbed and increases how much glucose is excreted in the urine.